 As part of the Project, infrastructure improvements are proposed at Eva Talley Park that consist of constructing a 10’-wide asphalt multi-use path through the park (north side of 38th Street from Tacoma Avenue to Sheridan Avenue) and a 31’ long by 6’ wide sidewalk connecting the path to the park’s pavilion.
 In coordination with Indy Parks, IndyGo has determined that 13,662 square feet of new permanent right-of-way will be required to construct the multi-use path and 433 square feet of temporary easement will be required to construct the pavilion sidewalk.
 At the request of Indy Parks, the park’s name stone will be relocated within park boundaries.

 Section 4(f) of the Department of Transportation Act of 1966 provides special protection and requires the opportunity for public input when transportation projects may impact park or recreation resources.
 The Project would not adversely affect any of the activities, features, or attributes associated with Eva Talley Park.
 FTA has made a preliminary determination that the Project will have a de minimis impact on the park (impacts to the park are minor in nature).
-Per federal requirements, the views of the public are being sought regarding the impacts of the Project on the park before FTA finalizes its Section 4(f) determination.

 The proposed site plan for Eva Talley Park may be viewed here.